Queensland flood recovery plan takes funding hit

 Acting Premier Cameron Dick dismissed suggestions it was solely a state responsibility.

-“If the prime minister doesn’t see that something’s happening in the world, and we need to make our communities more disasters resilient … then he’s not paying attention.”
+“If the Prime Minister doesn’t see that something’s happening in the world, and we need to make our communities more disaster resilient … then he’s not paying attention.”

 The package was intended to focus on the “longer-term need to increase resilience” amid the ongoing threat of natural catastrophes.